UPDATE: Now you can set up beacon marketing without investing in your own app

-As proximity marketing gains momentum and moves beyond trial stages, we will see brands go on to use beacons, NFC and QR codes to gather a rich collection of consumer data which in turn will enable brands to communicate better with their customers resulting in a positive impact on the bottom line.
+As proximity marketing gains momentum and moves beyond trial stages, we will see brands go on to use beacons, NFC and QR codes to gather a rich collection of consumer data which in turn will enable brands to communicate better with their customers resulting in improved customer experience.